 Financial Statements: 1.
 Type of auditors' report issued Unmodified 2.
-Internal control over financial reporting: a.
+Internal control over financial reporting g: a.
 Material weakness identified?
-Yes b.
-Significant deficiencies identified not considered to be material weaknesses c.
-Noncompliance material to the financial statements noted?
+No b.
+Significant deficiencies identified no ot considered to be material weaknesses Yes c.
+Noncompliance material to the finan cial statements noted?
 None Noted Federal Awards: 1.
 Internal control over major programs: a.
-Material weakness identified? b.
-Significant deficiencies identified not considered to be material weaknesse es Yes 2.
-Type of auditors' report issued on compliance for major programs Unmodified 3.
+Material weakness identified?
+None Noted b.
+Significant deficiencies identified not considered to be material weaknesses Yes 2.
+Type of auditors' report issued on compliance for major programs Unmodifie 3.
 Any audit findings disclosed that are required to be reported in accordance with 2 CFR Section 200.516(a)?
-Yes 4.
-Identification of major programs:

-CFDA Number Federal Program 10.760 Water and Waste Disposal System for Rural Communities 5.
-Dollar threshold used to distinguish b etween type A and type B programs: \$ 5750,000

-6. Auditee qualified as low-risk auditee?
-No
+No 4.
+Identification of major programs: CFDA Number 10.760 Federal Program Water and Waste Disposal System for Rural Communities 5.
+Dollar threshold used to distinguish bet ween type A and type B programs: \$750,000 6.
+Auditee qualified as low-risk auditee?
+Yes